Finally my second book with Blurb is out.

 Henri Cartier Bresson once said, “Your first 10,000 photographs are your worst.”
 I cannot remember how many photographs I have taken.
 But you have to create a few surprises to your daily routine.
 So I decided to make another book: it contains black and white photographs only.

-The details of my books can be seen on my publication page.
+The details of my books can be seen on my books page.

 The second book called Points in Time was once again done by collating the photos using the templates of Blurb.
 My first book 24 Days in Great Britain and Ireland, published in February, was my first encounter with Blurb.